How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 When Herbs Can’t Help

 Most of the minor symptoms you experience during pregnancy can be relieved and soothed with herbs.
-Although herbs can help many issues, there are numerous ones that require immediate medical attention and no time spent on herbs.
+Although herbs can help many issues, numerous ones require immediate medical attention and no time spent on herbs.

 - Persistent vaginal bleeding.